 If your kids are playing video games, you can sometimes see them getting frustrated at the game.
-Watch out for a quick temper and see if the game has got control over their mood.
+Watch out for a quick temper and see if the game has taken control over their mood.
 Kids are not able to self-soothe when they’re playing video games.
-This translates into the next point I have, which is having problems going to sleep or waking up in the morning.
+This translates into the next point I have, which is problems going to sleep or waking up in the morning.

 Having access to a device every night

 If we let our kids use devices without setting limits, without some rules and structure, they take their devices to bed with them and they’re up at night browsing social media or playing games.
 Research shows that allowing your child to have a TV or device in their room unchecked at night results in less sleep and difficulty waking up in the morning.

 Passing up face-to-face activities for screen time activities

 Another major red flag is when you see your child passing up normal opportunities for socialization or outside play.
 There’s a lot of social learning that goes on with neighborhood pickup games.
 If a child’s only interactions are through screen activities, they’re missing out on a ton of social learning opportunities.